-In an effort to expand opportunities for the international osteopathic profession, BIOM conducts an ongoing survey of all colleges of osteopathic medicine (COM) and their programs and activities in international student clinical electives, medical outreach, and professional interactions with international organizations.
-This information has been developed into an easy to read report, which summarizes and evaluates the information provided by the COMs.
+In an effort to expand opportunities for the international osteopathic profession, BIOM periodically conducts a survey of all colleges of osteopathic medicine (COM) and their programs and activities in international student clinical electives, medical outreach, and professional interactions with international organizations.
+This information has been developed into an easy-to-read report, which summarizes and evaluates the information provided by the COMs.

 As the osteopathic profession continues to expand its international reach, sharing this information among different osteopathic bodies becomes more and more important.
 The intent of this survey is to help raise awareness of opportunities and interactions for osteopathic medical students and physicians in the international community.

-The Bureau strives to maintain the most current information, and therefore, this document is revised on a regular basis.
-To update your COM’s information complete the survey on SurveyMonkey.
+The Bureau strives to maintain the most current information, and therefore, this document is revised every few years.
+Contact BIOM@osteopathic.org for a copy of the most recent survey.

 Please note: this information is self-reported by representatives at each college of osteopathic medicine; accurate reporting is the responsibility of each COM.